 Always start from the top of your room and work your way down.
 After the room is dusted, vacuum the floor and rugs.
 Pay special attention to the edges of the room by using the crevice tool or just taking off the floor head and use the hose.

 10 Places You Probably Forget to Dust:

 1. Ceiling Fans – Have you ever looked at your fan blades?
 Do you see dust hanging from the edges of your blades?
 Yes?
 Then they are way overdue for a cleaning.
 But, even if you don’t see dust, there is probably a layer on top of the blades and the fan motor.
 If you have a light kit, don’t forget to dust the light shades as well.
-(I found this nifty attachment for your vacuum cleaner that slides over the fan blades to collect dust.)

 2. Lamp Shades – Speaking of light fixtures, one of the biggest offenders in the condo were the lamp shades.
 On closer inspection they had a nice fuzzy layer of dust.
 Lampshade can easily be cleaned with the vacuum and a small brush attachment.
 But, you can also wipe it off with a damp rag.

 3. Blinds and Curtains – Accordion and slat blinds are the equivalent of a high rise apartment building for dust bunnies.
 Be sure to vacuum and/or dust the blinds at least once a month.
 I saw a great tip for dusting mini blinds.
 Put an old sock over your hand, dampen it and run it between the slats.